sf-wdi-31/project-1/README.md

 * **MongoDB** - Persist at least two resources to a MongoDB database.
 One resource must have full CRUD.
 * **Visual Design** - Make your front-end snazzy by adding custom styling.
 First impressions matter!
 * **Code Style** - Write professional-looking code.
 Use a consistent style.
 Consider following the [Airbnb Javascript Styleguide](https://github.com/airbnb/javascript/tree/master/es5).
 * **Git** - 40+ commits, with a significant number from each teammate.
 Commit early, commit often.
 Each commit message should give a clear idea what you changed.
 (And don't expose any secret keys/tokens on GitHub!)
-Reference this [git collaboration writeup](https://github.com/sf-wdi-31/project-1/blob/master/git-collaboration.md).
+You can reference our [GitHub collaboration workshop](https://github.com/sf-wdi-31/github-collaboration) and the [in-depth GitHub collaboration writeup](https://github.com/SF-WDI-LABS/shared_modules/blob/master/how-to/github-collaboration-workflow.md).
 * **Heroku** - Deploy your app with Heroku.
 * **Documentation** - Write a README that would make an employer excited to hire you.
 See the [example readme](https://github.com/sf-wdi-31/readme-example) for a suggested structure.